3.1 Program Regulations

 The Cumulative Grade Point Average (CGPA) is the key assessment tool for graduation and performance evaluation.
 The CGPA is the ratio of the grade points earned on a set of courses to the total credit value of these courses.
 In calculating the CGPA, the grade points contributed by each course are multiplied by the credit value of the course.
 For example, A+ is equal to 12.00 grade points.
 For a 0.5 credit course, it is equal to 6.00 grade points (12/2).
 The CGPA is truncated to two decimal places (with no rounding).

 The overall CGPA includes all courses that satisfy requirements of the student's program or would have satisfied such requirements if a passing grade had been obtained.
 In particular, an F grade is included in the calculation until it is removed through course repetition or replacement.
-When a course is repeated, the most recent grade is used.
+When a course is repeated, the best grade is used.
+Some exceptions for those in the Bachelor of Engineering apply (https://calendar.carleton.ca/undergrad/undergradprograms/engineering/#regulationstext).
 All Carleton credits counting toward advanced standing in the degree program are included in the CGPA calculation.
 All credits obtained through the University of Ottawa Exchange agreement are included in the CGPA calculation.

 Courses Extra to the Degree (ETD), No Credit for the Degree (NCD) or Forfeit are not included in the calculation of the CGPA.